Keto Parmesan Bread Puffs

 This post may contain affiliate links.
 See my disclosure policy.

-These buttery keto parmesan bread puffs are my favorite poppable cheesy bite!
-They make a great appetizer with ranch or marinara sauce and work just as well as a side dish with spaghetti!
+These buttery keto parmesan bread puffs are my favorite poppable cheesy bite.
+Great as an appetizer with ranch or marinara sauce and just as good as a side dish with spaghetti.

 puff rolls in a metal tray